CDL Truck Drivers

 Heavy and Tractor-Trailer Truck Drivers drive a tractor-trailer combination or a truck with a capacity of at least 26,000 pounds Gross Vehicle Weight (GVW).
 May be required to unload truck.
 Requires commercial drivers’ license.

-CDL Truck Drivers with little to no experience tend to make between $26240 and $32670 while the more experienced ones make over $50190 per year.
+CDL Truck Drivers with little to no experience tend to make between $28160 and $35040 while the more experienced ones can earn over $54400 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A CDL Truck Driver is to move to a higher paying state like ND.
-Right now, the highest paying states for CDL Truck Drivers are ND, AK, DC, MA and WY.
+One of the easiest ways to increase your salary as a Heavy and Tractor-Trailer Truck Driver is to move to a higher paying state like AK.
+Right now, the highest paying states for CDL Truck Drivers are AK, DC, ND, NV and NY.

-3 other factors that can increase your salary as A CDL Truck Driver is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Heavy and Tractor-Trailer Truck Driver is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other CDL Truck Drivers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other CDL Truck Drivers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons